- Two Bedroom Semi Detached Cottage

 Set in the favoured Taw Valley, Ford Farm represents a great opportunity to create a fantastic small holding, capable of generating an income through rental units and enjoying a mixture of farmland and woodland bordering the River Taw.
 The land would be suitable for a number of agricultural or horticultural opportunities, certainly with a commercial aspect (subject to planning) given its location close to the A377.
 The former farmstead is a group of farm buildings surrounding a central courtyard.
 The buildings comprise a former cow shed, which has been converted to a two-bedroom cottage, a former threshing barn with planning consent to convert to a four-bedroom detached home, and a former stable building with planning to convert to a one-bedroom barn; all with full residential use.
 The farm buildings are located on the top of the eastern side of a shallow valley of the River Taw, with much of the land and woodland running down the hill to the base of the valley.
 Additionally, the property has a large open fronted outbuilding housing a former cattle shed with stone troughs, and two stables.
 There is a separate farm office housing the UV filtration system for the water supply, and on the end of the building is a large open fronted tractor shed.
 It should be noted that this pole barn will need to be dismantled before occupation of Barns One and Two as a condition of the planning permission.

 Is a former cow shed which was converted some twenty years ago and now provides a comfortable two-bedroom semi-detached house with a large kitchen/dining room and a cosy living room with views over the courtyard, and also to Haywood Woods.
-The house provides a perfect base while the four-bedroom barn is converted or the potential for rental income of around £600 a month.The accommodation, with approximate measurements comprises:GROUND FLOORPart glazed wooden door intoENTRANCE LOBBY 6'9 x 6' (2.06m x 1.83m) with door toINNER HALL with storage cupboard and radiator.KITCHEN 17'9 x 11'8 (5.41m x 3.56m) range of Oak fronted units providing ample cupboard and drawer space, matching fitted wall cabinets, beech block effect working surfaces, inset stainless steel sink, tiled splash back and radiator.LIVING ROOM 17'4 x 13' (5.28m x 3.96m) A light dual aspect room with wood laminate flooring, exposed ceiling beams and radiator.FIRST FLOORSemi-galleried landing with airing cupboardBEDROOM ONE 17'3 x 10'1 (5.26m x 3.07m) A light and spacious dual aspect room with splendid views, pedestal wash basin and radiator.BEDROOM TWO 11'6 x 9' (3.51m x 2.74m) Front aspect and radiator.BATHROOM 10'11 x 5'10 (3.33m x 1.78m) (max) corner bath with shower over, wash basin, low level WC.
+The house would benefit from some improvements however would provide a perfect base while the four-bedroom barn is converted or the potential for rental income of around £600 a month.The accommodation, with approximate measurements comprises:GROUND FLOORPart glazed wooden door intoENTRANCE LOBBY 6'9 x 6' (2.06m x 1.83m) with door toINNER HALL with storage cupboard and radiator.KITCHEN 17'9 x 11'8 (5.41m x 3.56m) range of Oak fronted units providing ample cupboard and drawer space, matching fitted wall cabinets, beech block effect working surfaces, inset stainless steel sink, tiled splash back and radiator.LIVING ROOM 17'4 x 13' (5.28m x 3.96m) A light dual aspect room with wood laminate flooring, exposed ceiling beams and radiator.FIRST FLOORSemi-galleried landing with airing cupboardBEDROOM ONE 17'3 x 10'1 (5.26m x 3.07m) A light and spacious dual aspect room with splendid views, pedestal wash basin and radiator.BEDROOM TWO 11'6 x 9' (3.51m x 2.74m) Front aspect and radiator.BATHROOM 10'11 x 5'10 (3.33m x 1.78m) (max) corner bath with shower over, wash basin, low level WC.

 Barn One is a spacious one-bedroom barn, formerly a stable and thought to date from the mid-late 19th century.
 The building is constructed of bob on a local stone rubble front to the front elevation, while the remainder of the building is of local stone.
 There is a large loft, with a hay loft loading hatch, as well as two rooms on the ground floor, providing a stable and a separate tack room.
 The stable floor has a stone cobbled floor still evident in parts.
 The building has full planning permission for a one-bedroom barn conversion, comprising a welcoming living room on the ground floor, steps leading down to a bedroom with en-suite shower room, and steps leading up to a well-proportioned kitchen/dining room.